Create Reed-Solomon code from integer vector data

-The Integer-Input RS Encoder block creates a Reed-Solomon code with message length, K, and codeword length, (N - number of punctures).
-You specify both N and K directly in the block dialog.
+The Integer-Input RS Encoder block creates a Reed-Solomon code with message length K and codeword length N – number of punctures.
+You specify N and K directly in the block dialog.
 The symbols for the code are integers between 0 and 2M-1, which represent elements of the finite field GF(2M).
 Restrictions on M and N are described in Restrictions on M and the Codeword Length N below.

-For more information on representing data for Reed-Solomon codes, see the section Integer Format (Reed-Solomon Only) in Communications System Toolbox™ User's Guide.
+For more information on representing data for Reed-Solomon codes, see Integer Format (Reed-Solomon Only).

 If the encoder is processing multiple codewords per frame, then the same puncture pattern holds for all codewords.